wodby/solr/README.md

 ## Docker Images

-!!!
-For better reliability we release images with stability tags (`wodby/solr:7-X.X.X`) which correspond to [git tags](https://github.com/wodby/solr/releases).
-We **STRONGLY RECOMMEND** using images only with stability tags.
+❗️For better reliability we release images with stability tags (`wodby/solr:7-X.X.X`) which correspond to [git tags](https://github.com/wodby/solr/releases).
+We strongly recommend using images only with stability tags.

 * All images are based on Alpine Linux
 * Base image: [solr](https://hub.docker.com/r/_/solr)